• Skip to primary navigation

 Horse and Jockey With Green and Gold Silks Jumping Fence

 When the world of National Hunt racing descends on Cheltenham for the week, there is a whole host of numbers to crunch once the dust hast settled on another festival.
-Below we have all the results from the latest Cheltenham Festival in 2022.
+Below we have all the results from the 2025 Cheltenham Festival races.
 Tables show the winner of each race, followed by the official places.
 We will then look at who were the top trainers and jockeys at the latest running of the event as well who are the most successful of all time.

-Tuesday 15th March 2022 Results (Day 1)
+Tuesday 11th March 2025 Results (Day 1)

 Pos.
 Horse Odds Trainer Jockey

-Sporting Life Arkle Novices’ Chase: 14:10 (11 Ran)
+Arkle Challenge Trophy Novices’ Chase: 14:00 (5 Ran)

 Pos.
 Horse Odds Trainer Jockey

-2nd Gabynako 25/1 Gavin Cromwell Keith Donoghue
+2nd Only By Night 25/1 Gavin Cromwell Keith Donoghue

-Ultima Handicap Chase: 14:50 (24 Ran)
+Ultima Handicap Chase: 14:40 (24 Ran)

 Pos.
 Horse Odds Trainer Jockey